janboddez/indieweb-custom-post-types/README.md

 - Hook into the Micropub plugin to use these CPTs
 - Automatically generate titles for most short-form content (you'll probably want to hide these on your site's front end, though)
 - Create random slugs for short-form content
-- Remove the `title` attribute from most short-form RSS items
+- Remove the `title` attribute from most short-form RSS2 items (it's up to you to deal with other feed formats, however)

 And the good thing: **all of these can be disabled**, too.